 Theoretically this method cuts out the extra step many language learners make of translating phrases from their target language into their native language before speaking or reading.

-Works well for the basics of a language
+Works well for basic language learning

 For many foreign languages Rosetta Stone does a good job of teaching basic vocabulary and grammar.
 The method is memorable and non threatening for new language learners.